nwanzeo/Data-Methology-Assignment/README.md

 # IBM Data Science Methodology
-Peer-graded Assignment: Final Assignment
+Peer-graded Assignment: Final Assignment.

-#### I will apply the data Science Methodogy to
+### Topic to apply data science methodology: Email.

+This is due to my current role, in my organisation, which include managing the corporate email system.